 I am the Director of Archaeology for the Albanian Center for Marine Research and one of the Field Directors for the Illyrian Coastal Exploration Program.
 Together with my ACMR and ICEP colleagues I teach international field schools along some of the beautiful and historically important coastline in the world with partners like the regional UNESCO Centre, the International Centre for Underwater Archaeology in Zadar, Croatia.
 The main course photo is one of the incredible sites located along the Adriatic coast.
 I also find underwater caves to be enormously interesting and as the underwater archaeologist for the Cave Archaeology Investigation & Research Network (CAIRN) I am editing a book titled The Archaeology of Underwater Caves, due out in fall 2015.
 I am also an educator on the Shipwrecks and Submerged Worlds online course.
 If you haven’t checked out before, you should- it is free and a great resource.

-In 2011, I returned to university to pursue a PhD at the Centre for Maritime Archaeology at University of Southampton, though I continue my work with the ACMR and CAIRN.
-My PhD research examines innovation and technological change, primarily through examining an ancient naval battlefield recently discovered off the coast of Sicily by the Soprintendenza Del Mare and RPM Nautical Foundation, where I am a research associate.
+My PhD in Archaeology is from the Centre for Maritime Archaeology at University of Southampton.
+My research examines innovation and technological change, primarily through examining an ancient naval battlefield recently discovered off the coast of Sicily by the Soprintendenza Del Mare and RPM Nautical Foundation, where I am a research associate.
 Using the latest methods, I am reverse engineering the warship rams and conducting impact testing to figure out how precisely these ancient weapons worked.
 Impact testing consists of smashing exact replicas of the rams together – science and archaeology!